 Both ShareTM and InTM suggesting translations:

-How does the pro-active mode work? 🔗
+How does it work? 🔗

 ShareTM vs. machine translation engines 🔗

-Google’s Translate and other machine translation tools provide a general translation.
+Google Translate and other machine translation tools provide a general translation.
 While they can perfectly translate regular texts, they struggle with short sentences or single words.